xdelaruelle/modules/doc/source/module.rst

 .. envvar:: MODULES_SEARCH_MATCH

- When searching for modules with :subcmd:`avail` sub-command, defines the way query string should match against available module names.
-With ``starts_with`` value, returned modules are those whose name begins by search query string.
-When set to ``contains``, any modules whose fully qualified name contains search query string are returned.
+ When searching for modules with :subcmd:`avail`, :subcmd:`list`, :subcmd:`spider` or collections with :subcmd:`savelist` sub-commands, defines the way query string should match against available module/collection names.
+ With ``starts_with`` value, returned modules/collections are those whose name begins by search query string.
+When set to ``contains``, any modules/collections whose fully qualified name contains search query string are returned.

  This environment variable value supersedes the default value set in the :mconfig:`search_match` configuration option.
 It can be defined with the